Leaflet/Leaflet/docs/examples/zoom-levels/index.md

 a pinch-zoom gesture on a touchscreen.

 `zoomSnap` can be set to zero.
 This means that Leaflet will <strong>not</strong>
-snap the zoom level
+snap the zoom level.

 There is another important map option related to `zoomSnap`: [the `zoomDelta` option](http://leafletjs.com/reference-1.0.3.html#map-zoomdelta).
 This controls how many zoom levels to zoom in/out when using the zoom buttons (from the default [`L.Control.Zoom`](http://leafletjs.com/reference-1.0.3.html#control-zoom)) or the `+`/`-` keys in your keyboard.

-For the mousewheel zoom, the [`wheelPxPerZoomLevel`](http://leafletjs.com/reference-1.0.3.html#map-wheelpxperzoomlevel)) option controls how fast the mousewheel zooms in our out.
+For the mousewheel zoom, the [`wheelPxPerZoomLevel`](http://leafletjs.com/reference-1.0.3.html#map-wheelpxperzoomlevel) option controls how fast the mousewheel zooms in our out.

 Here is an example with `zoomSnap` set to zero: